-The Lopes Activity Tracker (LAT) is used to track practicum hours throughout the students experience.
+The Lopes Activity Tracker (LAT) is used to track practicum hours throughout the students' experience.
 This hour tracking system can be found in the Student Portal.
 Training material can be found at the following link on how to log hours:

 - All 150 hours must be completed on-site and under direct supervision.
-Time taken to complete assignments for the Practicum course does not count toward completion of the 150 hours.
-Depending on practicum placement, the faculty member may approve up to 20 hours to be completed at home for research or planning activities. - All hours must be completed and signed off/approved by their preceptor no later than at mid-term and end of term.
+Time taken to complete assignments for the Practicum course does not count toward the completion of the 150 hours.
+Depending on practicum placement, the faculty member may approve up to 20 hours to be completed at home for research or planning activities. - All hours must be completed and signed off/approved by their preceptor every two weeks and all hours must be completed no later than end of term.
 Hours that are not approved will not count toward the 150 hours required for passing this course.
-Faculty members will provide final validation of all practicum hours. - Field Experience Counselors are available for questions and assistance with this program if needed. - Students are not to log hours until they have been cleared by the OFE.
+Faculty members will provide final validation of all practicum hours. - Field Experience Counselors are available for questions and assistance with this program if needed. - Students are not to log hours until they have been cleared by the OFE, formally enrolled and after the course start date.
+Students may not complete hours "in advance."

 A pre-conference will occur prior to the start of the practicum/clinical experience.
 This meeting is intended for the student and preceptor to review course and student-specific learning objectives as well as the roles, responsibilities, and expectations of student and preceptor during this clinical experience.
-The preceptor and student will attest to meeting by signing the Preceptor-Faculty-Student Conferences and Evaluations form and submitting to the classroom in the first week for faculty approval of the proposed experiences.
+The preceptor and student will attest to meeting by signing the Preceptor-Faculty-Student Conferences and Evaluation form and submitting it to the classroom in the first week for faculty approval of the proposed experiences.

 The midterm and final evaluations are electronic and can be accessed in ThunderTime (the preceptor version of Lopes Activity Tracker).
-The practicum faculty will contact the preceptor at midterm by phone, Skype, Facetime, or any other desired virtual modality.
+The practicum faculty will contact the preceptor at midterm by phone, Zoom, Facetime, or any other desired virtual modality.
 The preceptor will complete the midterm evaluation electronically after discussion with the faculty member.
 The final evaluation will be completed by the preceptor with input from the faculty member.
 In both cases, the student will be involved, either during the conference period or through review of the evaluation with the preceptor.
 This valuable feedback/input given by the preceptors on the students' performance will receive a final review and evaluation by the practicum faculty after being uploaded to the classroom by the student.

-The student and preceptor will attest to reviewing these evaluations together by signing the separate Preceptor-Faculty-Student Conferences and Evaluations form and submitting to the classroom both mid-course and in the final week.
+The student and preceptor will attest to reviewing these evaluations together by signing the separate Preceptor-Faculty-Student Conferences and Evaluations form and submitting it to the classroom both mid-course and in the final week.
 The midterm and final evaluations are required elements for passing this course.
 They must be completed and submitted on time in order for the student to receive a passing grade in the course.